Shusef Rural District

 Shusef Rural District (دهستان شوسف) is in Shusef District of Nehbandan County, South Khorasan province, Iran.
 It is administered from the city of Shusef.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 6,107 in 1,578 households.
 There were 5,883 inhabitants in 1,703 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 5,386 in 1,560 households.
-The most populous of its 129 villages was Mazar-e Seyyed Ali, with 745 people.
+The most populous of its 129 villages was Mazar-e Seyyed Ali (now in Sahlabad Rural District of Sardaran District), with 745 people.